digitaldata-cz/desko/README.md

-# Golang library with functions for DESKO reader
+# Go library with functions for DESKO reader